hassandiv/podcast/README.md

 # Search podcasts

 > Search podcasts web application, built with Next, TypeScript, TailWind CSS and Listen Notes API.
+> Here is the online testing link for the application https://search-podcasts.herokuapp.com/

 ## Table of Contents